-Carson Rivers, VP of Operations, provides general supervision and direction for management level staff as well as oversight of financial systems, risk management, quality control, and industry alignment for Challenge Towers and affiliated companies.
-Carson has served in many roles within the organization since coming on board in 2007.
-Prior to his time with Challenge Towers, Carson was blessed with many years as an outdoor and experiential educator in a variety of settings including extensive work with Boy Scouts, youth from disadvantaged backgrounds, individuals with disabilities, and college students.
-Carson holds both undergraduate and graduate degrees from Appalachian State University.
-In addition to his role with Challenge Towers, Carson took a lead in the development of High Gravity Adventures, our operations sister-company, and continues to oversee its operations.
-Carson has served extensively in various roles within the Association for Challenge Course Technology (ACCT) including serving as Board Chair.
+Carson Rivers has served in many roles since coming on board in 2007, and as President, now oversees financial systems, risk management, quality control, and industry alignment for Challenge Towers and affiliated companies.
+Prior to his time with Challenge Towers, Carson was an outdoor and experiential educator working in various settings from the Boy Scouts, to programs for disadvantaged youth, individuals with disabilities, and college and university outdoor programs.
+Carson was instrumental in developing High Gravity Adventures, our operations-based sister company, and continues to oversee its operations.
+Carson has served in various roles within the Association for Challenge Course Technology (ACCT), including serving as Board Chair.
 In his free time, Carson spends his time camping, paddling, fishing, shooting, flying, sailing, woodworking, and most recently trying (and often failing) to play guitar!
 He loves listening to music, playing with dogs, grilling out, and watching College Football.
-He does not enjoy when App State loses, which of course never happens.
-Lastly and most importantly, Carson loves people and is passionate about helping them be their most successful whether that is his co-workers, clients, friends or family.
+He doesn't enjoy when Appalachian State loses (Carson holds undergraduate and graduate degrees from App State), which of course, never happens.
+Lastly and most importantly, Carson is passionate about helping people be their most successful, whether his co-workers, clients, friends, or family.

 Click to receive a link to our exclusive project investment calculator, where you can estimate your capital investment, annual visitation, average ticket price and more.